 Confirm that your solar installer is properly licensed.
 This helps ensure that the work is done properly using current installation best practices.
 In Kansas, the state government hasn't implemented centralized solar contracting licenses, though some counties issue and require their own licenses for projects within their borders.

-Look at review platforms such as TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to find out what previous customers say about local solar companies.
-Reviews can give you an idea of a company’s reliability and customer service.
-Be wary of companies with no reviews or with predominantly negative feedback.
+Look at review platforms such as TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to find out what previous customers have to say about local solar providers.
+Reviews can give you an idea of a company’s dependability and customer service.
+Be cautious of companies with no reviews or with predominantly negative feedback.

 Contact three to five solar companies to get free, detailed quotes.
 Quotes should clearly outline all costs and list the exact solar components included.
 By comparing multiple quotes, you can identify the most cost-effective option for you.